Somapura Mahavihara: History

 Jatvarma of Varman dynasty attacked Varendra in 11th century with hostility towards Kaivarta king Divya and Buddhism.
 Though the Kaivarta regime did not seem to suffer any loss, a part of the Mahavihara was destroyed by fire set by Jatvarma's army.

 Over time Atisha's spiritual preceptor, Ratnākaraśānti, served as a sthavira of the vihara, Mahapanditacharya Bodhibhadra served as a resident monk, and other scholars spent part of their lives at the monastery, including Kalamahapada, Viryendra and Karunashrimitra.
 Many Tibetan monks visited the Somapura between the 9th and 12th centuries.

 During the rule of the Sena dynasty in the second half of the 12th century the vihara started to decline for the last time.
-One scholar observes, “The ruins of the temple and monasteries at Paharpur show no clear signs of large-scale destruction.
+One scholar observes, "The ruins of the temple and monasteries at Paharpur show no clear signs of large-scale destruction.
 Their decline—whether through abandonment or damage—likely occurred amid the widespread unrest and population displacement following the Muslim invasions."
-Some scholars suggest that it may have been destroyed by Chola mercenaries who accompanied Rajendra Chola’s army during his invasion, and later established small kingdoms in Bengal after the campaign ended.

 A copperplate dated to 159 Gupta Era (479 AD) discovered in 1927 in the northeast corner of the monastery, mentions donation of a Brahmin couple to Jain Acharya Guhanandi of Pancha-stupa Nikaya at Vata Gohli, identifiable as the neighbouring village of Goalapara.